Florida felon voting rights restoration bill draws concerns

 Republican Rep. James Grant said the amendment approved by voters didn’t define what it means to complete a sentence and didn’t define sexual felony.
 He rebuked advocates for felons who contended the bill language was politically motivated.

-Grant said that when lawyers representing the advocates for felons explained the ballot language to the Supreme Court, they said court costs and fees would be part of completing a sentence, and that other details would have to be worked out in implementing the amendment.
+Citing court transcripts, Grant said that when lawyers representing the advocates for felons explained the ballot language to the Supreme Court, they said court costs and fees would be part of completing a sentence and other details would have to be worked out in implementing the amendment.

 Democratic Rep. Adam Hattersley said the bill represents the arrogance of lawmakers who think they know better than the 64 percent of the voters who approved the bill.